iomicroservices/baselink-nuxt/content/services/tradespeople/network-engineer/sound-system.md

 Book sound system installation{{$doc.location}} for speakers that hit the right note

 #description
-Whether you’re setting up a home cinema, upgrading your living room, or fitting out a commercial space, BaseLink makes it easy to install your sound system properly.
+Whether you're setting up a home cinema, upgrading your living room, or fitting out a commercial space, BaseLink makes it easy to install your sound system properly.
 We connect you with experienced network engineers{{$doc.location}} who can mount, wire, and configure your audio for optimal performance.

 #description
 We install all types of speaker systems — ceiling-mounted, wall-mounted, bookshelf, and soundbars — ensuring clean cable routing, secure fittings, and seamless connection to your AV receiver or smart hub.

 #description
 You can supply your own equipment, or let us provide a system that fits your layout and preferences.
-We’ll install and configure everything to suit your room size, acoustics, and usage — whether it’s surround sound for movie nights or background audio throughout your property.
+We'll install and configure everything to suit your room size, acoustics, and usage — whether it's surround sound for movie nights or background audio throughout your property.

 #description
 For multi-room audio, we connect and sync your speakers so you can stream music or announcements across zones, either from a central hub or via your smartphone app.

 #description
-Your engineer will also test, balance and calibrate the sound to make sure it’s crisp and evenly distributed — no dead zones, no overpowering bass, just quality sound in all the right places.
+Your engineer will also test, balance and calibrate the sound to make sure it's crisp and evenly distributed — no dead zones, no overpowering bass, just quality sound in all the right places.

 #description
 Booking through BaseLink is quick and fully online.
 Just submit your request, get an instant quote, and choose a time that works for you.
 Our in-house team is always on hand to help with any special setup notes or post-install support.

 #description
 All engineers are vetted, reviewed by local customers, and experienced in both home and commercial sound system installs.
-Whether you're working with Sonos, Bose, Yamaha or anything in between — we’ve got you covered.
+Whether you're working with Sonos, Bose, Yamaha or anything in between — we've got you covered.

 #description
 Payment is collected on the day of service, with any extra time billed in fair 30-minute increments.
 Book sound system installation{{$doc.location}} with BaseLink — and turn up the quality without turning up the hassle.